-You will be asked to complete an Experience Summary Form near the completion of your Internship to document all your activities in quantitative and narrative formats.
-You'll be asked to hand in a report of all your hours based on the Titanium activities at the end of the year.
+Prior to completing your internship exit interview, you will be asked to complete an Experience Summary Form to document all your activities in quantitative and narrative formats.
+The Training Director will provide you with a summary of your hours after July 31, 2025.